 For most advertisers, this will mean observing conversions and/or conversion rates.

 Using this household income data, you can either increase or decrease bids at the ad group level by clicking the blank space in the bid adjustment column:

 Or exclude a household income bracket by selecting “Exclusions” at the top of the page:

 Note that you can combine demographics to create a hyper-granular campaign.
 If you do this, I suggest duplicating your campaign.
 In version A, exclude demographics to create your desired audience; in version b, only exclude the demographics active in version a.
 This will save you from yourself, allowing you to capture less qualified traffic at a lower cost and hone your ad copy to speak to the income level, age group, and gender of your perfect prospects.

 And that’s it!
-Now that you’ve got a thorough understanding of what income targeting is and how it works, you can effectively implement household income targeting (and any other demographic targeting, for that matter) in your AdWords account.
+Now that you’ve got a thorough understanding of what income targeting is and how it works, you can effectively implement household income targeting (and any other demographic targeting, for that matter) in your Google ads account.